NLnetLabs/routinator/doc/manual/source/manual-page.rst

                   format.

            jsonext
-                  The list is placed into a JSON object with two members:
+                  The list is placed into a JSON object with three members:
                   *roas* contains the validated route origin
-                  authorizations and *routerKeys* contains the validated
+                  authorizations, *routerKeys* contains the validated
+                  BGPsec router keys, and *metadata* contains some infromation about the validation run itself.

-                  BGPsec router keys.
-This second member is also present when BGPsec has not been enabled, it will simply be always empty.
+                  All three members are always present, even if BGPsec has not been enabled.
+In this case, *routerKeys* will simply be empty.

                   The *roas* member contains an array of objects with four elements each: The autonomous system number of the network